Bellevue, Western Australia: Railways

 Originally known as the 24 mi siding in 1896, it became known as Bellevue on 24 May 1897.
 It was the railway station at the foot of the hills through which the Eastern Railway climbed, first for the line that proceeded east to Greenmount then Boya, Darlington and on to Mundaring, then for the line through Blackboy Hill, Swan View, the Swan View Tunnel and on to Chidlow.
 The third and final route of the railway that goes through the Avon Valley passes over the site where the railway station was located.

 During the First World War the branch line to the Helena Vale Race course was used for transporting troops between Blackboy Hill and Fremantle.

-Although the old Mundaring Loop was closed for passenger traffic in 1954, trains were still utilising the line to Boya, where the Mountain Quarries siding was still in use.
+Although the old Mundaring loop was closed for passenger traffic in 1954, trains were still utilising the line to Boya, where the Mountain Quarries siding was still in use.
 This operation closed in 1962.

 Up until the 1960s it was the terminus of the passenger services from Perth.
 From 1960 to 1962 a new railway station was made at Koongamia, which was half-way to the old Greenmount Railway station.
 The suburban service now terminates at Midland.

+In 2021, a new railcar manufacturing facility was opened to locally assemble C-series trains for Metronet.